Join GLA’s database of over 1000 volunteer attorneys who provide legal assistance to artists, arts organizations, and inventors across the state!

-GLA requires all its volunteer attorneys to be covered by legal malpractice insurance.
-Due to the cost, GLA cannot provide malpractice insurance coverage for our volunteer attorneys.
+Georgia PATENTS requires all its volunteer patent agents to be covered by legal malpractice insurance.
+Due to the cost, Georgia PATENTS cannot provide malpractice insurance coverage for our volunteer patent agents.
 However, your own insurance should cover your pro bono work.
 Check with your carrier to make sure of your coverage.

 What about clients that do no qualify for free legal services?

 We frequently have clients who do not qualify for pro bono services.
 While GLA is able to offer paid referrals to arts clients, Georgia PATENTS does not offer any services to those not financially qualified.

 What is the difference between volunteer and member attorneys?